devonartis/gowebapp/README.md

 This is a great way to both (a) ensure you understood what we were doing, and (b) practice reading docs and using other libraries you are unfamiliar with.****

-# MVC
+# MVC-VIEW

-The work and labs done on MVC could be pulled from the MVC branch
+The work and labs done on MVC could be pulled from the view branch, intially I created a MVC branch to be used for code but the chapter talked more about what is a MVC.

+I have worked with Model View Controller years ago so I am quite familiar with MVC and MVC frameworks.
+I decided to just create the view branch.

+## Delete the MVC branch and name this title to View